bitnami/charts/bitnami/dataplatform-bp2/README.md

   --set kafka.image.tag=$CURRENT_KAFKA_VERSION
 ```

+### To 13.0.0

+This major updates the Spark subchart to its newest major, 6.0.0.
+[Here](https://github.com/bitnami/charts/tree/master/bitnami/spark#to-600) you can find more information about the changes introduced in that version.

 ### To 9.0.0

 This major adds annotation based discovery feature in wavefront and updates to newest versions of the exporter/emitter to the chart.